 Throughout all of our operations we strive to:

-- Minimize our environmental impact and/or footprint,
+- Minimize our environmental impact and/or footprint.

-- Make ethical and responsible buying decisions,
+- Make ethical and responsible buying decisions, repairing & re-purposing where feasible.

 - Offset what we can not reduce or eliminate.

 We are a team of expert mariners, certified naturalists, and lovers of wildlife.
-We believe that education and showcasing responsible wildlife viewing behaviors are a key component of operating as a sustainable organization and help to shift the mindset of our guests.
+We believe that education and showcasing responsible wildlife viewing behaviours are a key component of operating as a sustainable organization and help to shift the mindset of our guests.

 A few of the key incentives we are committed to include: